jnz/q3vm/README.md

  * The Quake III Arena JIT compiler (e.g. for x86) is not added.
  * Some 16 bit int operations won't compile with LCC (op code not supported).
- * Static memory allocation support for embedded targets is missing (if you don't want malloc).

 Credits
 =======